Gas prices tumble to 15-month low

 That is 14 cents lower than the previous week and 56 cents lower than a month ago.

-Nineteen states now have an average gas price of under $3 a gallon, including Minnesota, Ohio and Colorado.
+Nineteen states now have an average gas price of under $3 a gallon, including Wisconsin, Minnesota, Ohio, and Colorado.

+As of Saturday, Dec.
+17 AAA said the average for a gallon of regular unleaded in Wisconsin was $2.78.
+That’s nearly a $.75 drop from one month ago when gas in the state averaged $3.50.
+The cheapest county was Outagamie at $2.58, while the most expensive is Douglas county at $3.19.